asr/fotc/README.md

   [Metis](http://www.gilith.com/software/metis/),
   [SPASS](http://www.spass-prover.org/), or
   [Vampire](http://www.vprover.org/).
-The tested versions of the ATPs are E 1.6 Tiger Hill, Equinox version 5.0alpha (2010-06-29), ileanCoP v1.3beta1, Metis 2.3 (release 20110926), SPASS v3.7, and
+The tested versions of the ATPs
+  are: E 1.6 Tiger Hill, Equinox version 5.0alpha (2010-06-29),
+  ileanCoP v1.3beta1, Metis 2.3 (release 20110926), SPASS v3.7, and
   Vampire 0.6 (revision 903).

 * The `tptp4X` program

   `agda2atp` uses the `tptp4X` program from the [TPTP library](http://www.cs.miami.edu/~tptp/) by default.
-Using `tptp4X`
-  can be avoided using the `--no-check` command-line option.
+This program can be avoided using the command-line option `--no-check`.

 # Installation